Robbie Davis-Floyd: Awards and honors

-Robbie Davis-Floyd is a fellow recipient of the Society for Applied Anthropology at the University of Texas, Austin.
-She was a fellow of the National Endowment for the Humanities in 1980.
-Davis-Floyd was awarded a faculty development grant from Trinity University around 1988 and 1989.
-She was recognized as a research fellow from the University of Texas in 1994.
-In the same year, Robbie Davis-Floyd was an Academy of Consciousness Studies fellow at Princeton University.
-She received the Institute of Noetic Sciences grant (1995-1997).
-Davis-Floyd was honored with the American Society for Psychoprophylaxis in Obstetrics & Lamaze Research Award in 1996.
-In 1996-1998 and 1999–2000, Robbie Davis-Floyd received two Wenner-Gren Foundation for Anthropological Research grants.
-She also received multiple research grants from the American Institute of Aeronautics and Astronautics between 1996 and 1998.
-One of the research grants was provided by the Honeywell Corporation in 1998.
-These research grants were awarded for "Space Stories: Oral Histories from the Pioneers of the American Space Program.".
-In 2003, she (and Carolyn Sargent) received the Enduring Edited Collection Book Prize from the Council on Anthropology and Reproduction for Childbirth and Authoritative Knowledge.
-In 2005, she received the Transforming Birth Fund Grant Award for Research & Best Practice Dissemination to support Birth Models that Work, via the Foundation for the Advancement of Midwifery.
-Davis-Floyd received the Transforming Birth Fund Grant Award for Changemakers in 2006, which was supported by Waterbirth International.
-During 2007 Davis-Floyd received an award from the Transforming Birth Fund Grant Award (for Research & Best Practice Dissemination) to have key articles and chapters of hers translated into Spanish.
-Her work was long supported by a grant from the Foundation for the Advancement of Midwifery. and is now supported by an ongoing grant from the Association for Pre- and Perinatal Psychology and Health.
-Robbie Davis-Floyd was recognized by the NARM board for her 15 years of service to the North American Registry of Midwives and was honored with an award from MANA for her years of service to American midwifery in 2012.
-She was also awarded with an "Homenagem" from ReHuNa, a birth activist organization in Brazil that was presented to her by the Brazilian Minister of Health in 2010 for defining "the technocratic, humanistic, and holistic paradigms of birth and health care"—theoretical concepts she created to help practitioners and mothers understand the implications of their ideological choices for the management and outcomes of their births.
+Robbie Davis-Floyd is a fellow of the Society for Applied Anthropology at the University of Texas, Austin.
+She was a fellow of the National Endowment for the Humanities in 1980 and received faculty development grants from Trinity University (1988–1989).
+She was recognized as a research fellow from the University of Texas in 1994 and was an Academy of Consciousness Studies fellow at Princeton University the same year.
+She received the Institute of Noetic Sciences grant (1995–1997) and the American Society for Psychoprophylaxis in Obstetrics & Lamaze Research Award in 1996.
+In 1996–1998 and 1999–2000, she received two Wenner-Gren Foundation for Anthropological Research grants, as well as multiple research grants from the American Institute of Aeronautics and Astronautics and the Honeywell Corporation for "Space Stories: Oral Histories from the Pioneers of the American Space Program."
+In 2003, she and Carolyn Sargent received the Enduring Edited Collection Book Prize from the Council on Anthropology and Reproduction for Childbirth and Authoritative Knowledge.
+She received Transforming Birth Fund Grant Awards in 2005, 2006, and 2007.
+In 2010, she received an "Homenagem" from ReHuNa, a birth activist organization in Brazil, presented by the Brazilian Minister of Health for her work defining the technocratic, humanistic, and holistic paradigms of birth and health care.
+In 2012, she was honored with an award from MANA for her years of service to American midwifery.